Mambo-Token/MamboLaunchPad/Projects/Jumbo.md

 - 10% reserved for liquidity and token price support management

 **The earlier you ape into $Jumbo, the more tokens you get.

-The initial offers table, rising price:**
+The initial offers table, rising prices (progressive less tokens per Kas):**

 | Kas    | Tokens  |
 |--------|---------|